ScuolaNormaleSuperiore/rag-guardrails/README.md

 `Security guard: Hugging Face token` in the plugin settings.
 Public models do not need a token.

-Model licences and their verification dates are listed in [DOC/Licenses.md](https://github.com/ScuolaNormaleSuperiore/rag-guardrails/blob/main/DOC/Licenses.md).
+Model licences, the full conditional attribution rationale, and their verification dates are listed in [DOC/Licenses.md](https://github.com/ScuolaNormaleSuperiore/rag-guardrails/blob/main/DOC/Licenses.md).

 Check them again before each release because publishers can change their terms.